ankeetmaini/collaborative-text-editor/README.md

   // do something meaningful with the data here
 });
 ```
-- Since, we are interested in listening to all the events happening for a document by all the users we can directly listen them without the need to route them to a server first.
+- Since, we want to listen all the events triggered for a document by all the users, we can do that directly without the need to route them to a server first.
 Enter [Pusher's Client Events](https://pusher.com/docs/client_api_guide/client_events#trigger-events)
-- You need to enable `Client Events` in your `Settings` tab on Pusher's Dashboard
+- You need to enable `Client Events` in your `Settings` tab on [Pusher's Dashboard](https://dashboard.pusher.com/)
 - Also client events should start with `client-`, and thus our event name **client-text-edit**;
 - With these two lines, we've set our app listening to any change made on the doc by any user!